Layout

 Effective Resource Allocation

 Effective resource allocation tracks how efficiently your team uses resources to maximize output.
-This is a useful metric to track as it gives insights into the product development process by highlighting how resources are being used to develop products.
+This is a valuable metric to follow as it gives insights into the product development process by highlighting how resources are used to develop products.

-When measuring this metric, it’s important to track only your core products.
-Core products vary from business to business, so you have to decide on which products you consider essential to your final deliverables.
+When tracking this metric, it’s important to measure only your core products.
+Core products vary from business to business, so you must decide which products you consider essential to your final deliverables.

 Story Points Retired

-Story points retired looks into how many story points a team can complete within a set time frame.
+Story points retired look into how many story points a team can complete within a set time frame.

 This KPI gives you an idea of how many tasks a team can complete and thus can be measured to find performance improvements.

-Knowing how many tasks a team or team member has completed can help evaluate the performance of the organization.
+Knowing how many tasks a team or team member has completed can help evaluate the organization’s performance.
 Tracking and sharing this info with employees can show them how they are progressing and what they can aim to improve.

 You can measure this KPI in the following ways: